psi4/psi4/doc/sphinxman/source/conda.rst

 What do the conda packages psi4 & psi4-deps and the installer psi4conda contain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-psi4 - has full-featured psi4 itself and necessarily all the link-time qc addons (e.g., chemps2).
+``psi4`` - has full-featured psi4 itself and necessarily all the link-time qc addons (e.g., chemps2).
+It has python, pytest, and numpy.
 Of gcc-ness, it has minimal, run-time libraries, not compilers, though, for Linux/Windows, full gcc and run-time gcc are the same.
-It doesn't have the run-time qc addons (e.g., dftd3).
+It doesn't have the run-time qc addons ``psi4-rt`` (*e.g.*, dftd3) or build tools (*e.g.*, sphinx and cmake).

-psi4-deps - does not have psi4 itself (though fine to install it alongside).
-Does have all the link-time and run-time addons.
+``psi4-dev`` - does not have psi4 itself or the run-time addons ``psi4-rt`` or numpy (though fine to install them alongside).
+Does have all the link-time addons.
 Does have cmake and sphinx (and python).
 Of gcc-ness, has full packages, that is, compilers, not runtime packages.

-installer - has full-featured psi4 itself, all link-time qc addons, all run-time qc addons, and minimal gcc runtime libraries.
+Psi4conda installer - has full-featured ``psi4`` itself, all link-time qc addons, all run-time qc addons, and minimal gcc runtime libraries.
+Developers should additionally install ``psi4-dev`` for build tools.

 The :ref:`sec:psi4conda` uses a `conda constructor
 <https://github.com/conda/constructor>`_ to package up Miniconda,